mariadb-corporation/MaxScale/Documentation/Tutorials/Administration-Tutorial.md

 one user per network port in which the service listens.
 More details can be obtained by using the "show service" command.

-## Persistent Connections

-When clients who are accessing a database system through MariaDB MaxScale make frequent short connections, there may be a benefit in using persistent connections.
-This feature is controlled by two configuration values that are specified per server in the relevant server section of the configuration file.
-The configuration options are `persistpoolmax` and `persistmaxtime`.

-Normally, when a client connection is terminated, all the related back end database connections are also terminated.
-If the `persistpoolmax` options is set to a non-zero integer, then up to that number of connections will be kept in a pool for that server.
-When a new connection is requested by the system to handle a client session, then a connection from the pool will be used if possible.

-The connection will only be taken from the pool if it has been there for no more than `persistmaxtime` seconds.
-The connection will also be discarded if it has been disconnected by the back end server.
-Connections will be selected so that they match the user name and protocol for the new request.

-Starting with MaxScale 2.1, when a MySQL protocol connection is taken from the pool, the backend protocol module resets the session state.
-This allows persistent connections to be used with no functional limitations.

-The session state is reset when the first outgoing network transmission is done.
-This _lazy initialization_ of the persistent connections allows MaxScale to take multiple new connections into use but only initialize the ones that it actually needs.

-**Please note** that in versions before 2.1 the persistent connections may give a different environment when compared to a fresh connection.
-For example, if the previous use of the connection issued a "USE mydatabase;" statement then this setting will be carried over into the reuse of the same connection.
-For many applications this will not be noticeable, since each request will assume that nothing has been set and will issue fresh requests such as "USE" to establish the desired configuration.
-In exceptional cases this feature could be a problem.

-It is possible to have pools for as many servers as you wish, with configuration values in each server section.

 ## What Clients Are Connected To MariaDB MaxScale

 To determine what client are currently connected to MariaDB MaxScale, you can